SneakyPeet/EasyEventSourcing/ReadMe.md

 * Aggregates generate Events from Commands.
 Mainly used to implement logic inside a bounded context.
 * Sagas generate Commands from Events (Can be seen as a kind of "transaction" spanning Bounded Contexts).

 Both aggregates and sagas inherit from the abstract **EventStream** class.
 The EventStream implementation is responsible for building state and keeping track of changes to this state in the form of newly created events.

-There are two basic ways state is built for building state.
+Here is how the aggregate manages state.

-**State from History:**
+1. **Build State from History:**
 	1. A list of events is provided to the LoadFromHistory Method
 	2. These events are sent to the Apply method one by one
 	3. The apply method resolves the relevant applier method for the event type and passes the event on
 	4. The state of the aggregate is updated in the relevant applier method

-**State from Command:** When an aggregate is asked to perform some action it will
+2. **Update State from Command:** When an aggregate is asked to perform some action it will
 	1. Validate its inputs
 	2. If inputs are valid it will create an Event associated with the state change
 	3. The Event is passed to the ApplyChanges method.
 This method adds the event to the list of changes then calls the Apply method.
 	4. The apply method resolves the relevant applier method for the event type and passes the event on
 	5. The state of the aggregate is updated in the relevant applier method

 NOTE: